ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

 2. Always, think about the length of the example.
 A good example should be short.

+3. Make the examples self-contained (i.e., avoid depending on concepts other than the one being illustrated) as much as possible.

-3. As a practice, use `ballerina/io` methods in main examples and `ballerina/log` in services examples.
+4. As a practice, use `ballerina/io` methods in main examples and `ballerina/log` in services examples.
 Do not use both `io:println` and `log:printInfo` in the same example.

-4. The maximum character count per line should be 80 in .bal files.
-Otherwise, the lines will be wrapped in the [b.io](https://ballerina.io/) reducing the readability.
+5. It is recommended to limit the maximum character count per line to 80 in .bal files.
+Otherwise, the lines get automatically wrapped in the [Ballerina website](https://ballerina.io/) reducing the readability as shown below.

     Example;

     <img src="images/line-wrap.png" width="600" height="70" alt="wrapping lines" />

-5. All keywords and any other word, which needs to be highlighted should be added within backquotes (e.g., `xml`).
+6. All keywords and any other word, which needs to be highlighted should be added within backquotes (e.g., `xml`).
 Do not use a single quote as it will not get highlighted.

     Example;